WHAT CREATIVITY LOOKS LIKE WHEN YOU HAVE CHILDREN

 SO LITTLE FREE TIME

-As a parent there may be a small amount of time each day in which you are free of parental responsibility and you can fill that time however you desire!
+As a parent there may be a small amount of time each day in which you are free of parental responsibility, and you can (in theory) fill that time however you desire!

 The trouble is, that free time has to work really hard.
-This is also the only time when you can shower.
+This might also be the only time when you can shower.
 Or exercise.
 Or order the food shopping.
 Or renew the car insurance.
 Or get any cleaning done.
 And so on.
-For ever and ever.
+For years.

 As hard as I try, there are many days on which I just can’t protect my writing time from the other demands of life and self-care.
-Productivity advice tells us to treat our creativity time as sacred.
-But when that small slot of free time is having to do triple duty and fit in all the other things we struggle with when our cherubs are awake and demanding snacks, it’s no wonder we look and feel frazzled (and can’t remember when we last had a shower).
+Productivity advice tells us to treat our creative time as sacred.
+But when that small slot of free time is doing triple duty to fit in all the other things we struggle with when our cherubs are awake and demanding snacks, it’s no wonder we look and feel frazzled (and can’t remember when we last had a shower).

 The ’spinning plates’ analogy is a good one to use.
 If I religiously protect my writing time evening after evening, then sooner or later all the other plates (cleaning; self-care; relationships etc) start to wobble and fall.
 If I take time to get the other ‘life’ and ‘family’ plates spinning again then my writing and business plates are in danger of crashing to the floor.
 I feel like I can’t keep any of the plates spinning for any length of time because to do so means neglecting the other plates.
 It is a difficult balancing act.